MIdnightCyborg/Grid-Coloring.github.io/README.md

 Plays soothing music in the background to enhance the gaming experience.
 These features provide a flexible and interactive environment for users to create and manipulate colorful block grids.

+# this is open-source, so feel free to take it as your own.